Explore Pheasant Glen’s Championship Golf Course

 The first hole is a long slight dogleg right par 5 that can play as long as 605 yards from the black tee box.
 The hole should be played as a three shot par 5 for both long and short hitters.
 The play off the tee shot is to lay back shot of the three fairway bunkers as this is the widest area of fairway on the hole.

 The green is surrounded with trouble so strategically placing the lay up shot to the right side of the fairway will leave the easier approach shot.
 The green is well protected with a water hazard short left, bunker long, and a closely mown collection area right.
 Pin position will dictate how aggressive the approach shot can be.
 If the pin is on the back shelf or the back left corner, middle of the green is a smart play.
-If you happen to steal a birdie be grateful, but a par 5 score is defiantly above satisfactory.
+If you happen to steal a birdie be grateful, but a par 5 score is definitely above satisfactory.

 A very demanding Par 4.
 With water all down the left side and fairway bunkers to the right, accuracy with length will be rewarded.
 A well-placed tee shot should leave 150-200 yards to the centre of this multi-tiered green.
 This large green is well guarded by a perfectly placed bunker front right.
 Take an extra club to avoid a difficult bunker shot.